Storyworlds in Fantasy & Adventure Classics

 Instructor Qualifications:

-I am a rising senior in college, having completed a minor in Classical Christian Education and on track to graduate with a BA in History.
+I am a 2026 Grove City College graduate, having completed a minor in Classical Christian Education and earned a BA in History.
 I was homeschooled from preschool through high school and earned my diploma through PA Homeschoolers.
 I took numerous AP classes with Pennsylvania Homeschoolers AP Online while in high school.
 Additionally, I served as a TA for a PA Homeschoolers AP U.S. Government course during my senior year in high school.
 During the fall 2024 semester, I shadowed and taught in a fourth-grade classroom in a Classical Christian school.
-This was a great opportunity to work hands-on in a classroom, teaching occasional lessons, administering tests, and grading assignments.
+This was a great opportunity to work in a classroom, teaching occasional lessons, administering tests, and grading assignments.
 This is my first time teaching for PA Homeschoolers, and I am very excited to be a part of this program.
-I have a passion for teaching the next generation and helping them develop an understanding of and a love for the truth through the study of history and literature.
+I have a passion for teaching the next generation and helping students develop an understanding of and a love for the truth through the study of history and literature.